Top Sirloin Steak: What it is and How to Cook it

 Where to buy top sirloin steak

 If a steak is being sold as a “sirloin steak,” it doesn’t give you any information about the location or quality of the cut.
-Only if the steak is labeled as “top sirloin steak” can you be certain that it’s from the tender top sirloin butt.
-Ask the butcher, or at the meat counter if you’re not sure.
+Only if the steak is labeled as “top sirloin steak” can you be sure it’s from the tender top sirloin butt.
+Ask the butcher, or at the meat counter if you’re unsure.

 Is top sirloin steak healthy?

-The sirloin primal gets a lot of exercise over the course of a cow’s life.
+The sirloin primal gets a lot of exercise throughout a cow’s life.
 Therefore, the beef derived from this primal has a firmer texture and less marbling than lower utilized muscles such as the tenderloin.

-This high-usage keeps top sirloin lean and high in protein while retaining robust flavor.
-It’s an excellent choice for people who want to watch their fat intake while eating adequate protein. .
+This high usage keeps top sirloin lean and high in protein while retaining rich beefy flavor.
+It’s an excellent choice for people who want to watch their fat intake while eating adequate protein.

 Top sirloin steak boasts some impressive figures in its nutritional profile.
 Classified as “extra lean” by USDA standards, the top sirloin steak has 150 calories, 4.9g total fat and 26g protein in each 3oz serving.